syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/excel-export-options.md

 The Syncfusion ASP.NET Core Grid component allows you to customize the Excel or CSV export options functionality.
 This flexibility enables you to have greater control over the exported content and layout to meet your specific requirements.

-The Excel or CSV export action can be customized based on your requirements using the `excelExportProperties` property.
-By using the `excelExportProperties` property, you can export specific columns, exclude or include hidden column, export with custom data source, enable filter in the exported excel or CSV file, change the file name, add header and footer, multiple grid exporting, customize the data based on query, define delimiter for CSV exporting and set the theme.
+The Excel or CSV export action can be customized based on your requirements using the `ExcelExportProperties` property.
+By using the `ExcelExportProperties` property, you can export specific columns, exclude or include hidden column, export with custom data source, enable filter in the exported excel or CSV file, change the file name, add header and footer, multiple grid exporting, customize the data based on query, define delimiter for CSV exporting and set the theme.

 ## Export current page records